xttrust/HolyRecipes/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - [Link to HolyRecipes](https://xttrust.github.io/HolyRecipes/)

 ## Credits